kr3v/haskell-gtd-nl/README.md

 cabal update
 cabal install
 ```
-3. The extension should activate when a Haskell file gets opened.
+3. The extension should activate when a Haskell file gets opened in VS Code.

 Notes:
 - on Ubuntu22, I had to install `zlib1g-dev` package for `cabal install` to succeed;